thegrumpys/odop/docs/procedures/initialStateChanges.md

 #### Making changes to initialState.js

+These steps apply to the situation where the database has already been initialized for the design type in question.
+Refer to other procedures articles for information on configuring new design types or installing new ODOP systems or initializing new databases.

-1. Change initialState.js
+1. Make the desired changes to initialState.js
 2. Make a corresponding entry in migrate.js
-3. Click the "Use initialState" button when launching the program;
+3. Click the "Use initialState" button (available in development environment only) when launching the program;
 **File : Save As** on top of the "startup" entry in the database
 4. Dump SQL to create startup from scratch if starting with an empty DB
  \- MySQL workbench should be able to export the table